-How to setup a Ubuntu Remote Desktop connection.
+Ubuntu Remote Desktop screen sharing with Windows and Linux.
 The following tutorial covers the process of remotely accessing and controlling an Ubuntu desktop screen from another Linux or Windows computer.
 This remote screen sharing process should also work for other Debian based operating systems with minimal changes.
 Ubuntu Remote Access is possible as long as the system is connected to a network or has an internet connection established.
-The client can remotely connect using vncviewer.
+The client can remotely connect using vnc viewer.

 One major advantage of using Remote Desktop Screen sharing is that once the system is up and running, you do not need a monitor, keyboard or mouse connected to the host machine.
 The box running Ubuntu or a Debian based OS can be controlled directly from another machine that already has those hardware components in place.
 Another great advantage is that you can remotely access and control or administer your system from another location.
 Possibly outside of your local network, ie: work, school, friends house etc.